pinchbv/floor/README.md

 `@ColumnInfo` enables custom mapping of single table columns.
 With the annotation, it's possible to give columns a custom name and define if the column is able to store `null`.

+`@ignore` excludes annotated fields from the library's mapping.
+More information on that can be found in the [Ignore Fields](#ignore-fields) section.

+Constructors with positional and named parameters are supported out of the box.

 ```dart
 @Entity(tableName: 'person')
 class Person {